-FIC3 provides students an experiential learning opportunity to understand the implications of fraudulent financial reporting and the value and relevance of internal controls.
-This competition is an opportunity for students to demonstrate their understanding of the accounting process, system of internal controls and the COSO framework for internal controls.
+FIC3 provides students an experiential learning opportunity to explore the implications of fraudulent financial reporting while demonstrating their understanding of the accounting process, system of internal controls and the COSO framework for internal control.
+This competition is an opportunity.
 It is also an opportunity to refine presentation skills and network with alumni and local professionals who serve as the coaches and judges.

-There is a mandatory kickoff event that all registrants must attend to meet their teammates and get the case materials on Monday, February 18th from 4:30-5:30 pm.
+There is a mandatory kickoff event that one member of each group must attend in person or via zoom session to meet their teammates and get the case materials on Monday, February 10 from 4-6 p.m.
 Check the events calendar for registration and further details.

 Day of the Competition

-Teams will be randomly assigned a 15 minute slot with one of our two panels of judges to present their results.
-Team presentations will be in 20 minute intervals to allow transitions between 1:00 and 3:30.
-The top six teams will be announced at the conclusion of the first round of judging.
-Immediately following this we will release the rest of the group and the top six teams will again be randomly assigned for the final round of judging.
+Teams will be randomly assigned a 15-minute slot with one of our two panels of judges to present their results.
+Team presentations will be in 20-minute intervals to allow transitions between 1:00 p.m. and 3:30 p.m.
+The top four teams will be announced at the conclusion of the first round of judging.
+Immediately following this, we will release the rest of the group and the top four teams will again be randomly assigned for the final round of judging.
 Awards will be presented as soon as the judges have reached a decision.

 Teams will be assigned by the accounting department and align with the below requirements:

-- a limit of 15 case teams, so the first 60 eligible students who sign up and are assigned to teams will receive one of the available spots.
+- A limit of 10 case teams, so the first 40 eligible students who sign up and are assigned to teams will receive one of the available spots.

 Registration and Requirements